romanpauk/dingo/test/matrix/README.md

 Factory case entries own the registration factory expression for the behavior under test.
 The stored, exposed, and resolved type axes only select the C++ fixture type needed by that case.

+### Invoke Callable

+The invoke family covers inferred lambdas, explicit signatures, `std::function`, function pointers, static and non-static member functions, mutable and generic lambdas, ref-qualified and `noexcept` functors, move-only functors, multi-argument callables, keyed value and collection dependencies, and `std::move_only_function` when available.

+### Invoke Dependency Shape

+Invocation selects compatible registration shapes independently from the
+callable: shared and unique values; external values, references, pointers, stored pointers, stored references, and shared pointers; typed-key values; and typed-key collections.
+Plain dependency carriers use one templated request policy.
+Each provisioning reuses the registration family's typed registration-plan builder and declares its supported registration modes.

+### Scenario

+The scenario family contains complete behaviors that own their registration recipes instead of borrowing stored, exposed, and resolved type members:

+- runtime container, construction, exception, reference, and cycle regressions
+- indexed registration and static indexed regressions
+- unkeyed, typed-key, and runtime-key lookup routing
+- cross-parent behavior and static-parent combinations

+### Scenario Container

+- `standalone`: the scenario creates every required container itself.
+- `runtime_container` and `container_runtime`: the two dynamic container
+  implementations used by general runtime regressions.
+- runtime and general indexed containers for `std::size_t`, `int`, `std::string`, and DSL-defined indexes.

+Each scenario declares the subset it supports.
+Parent scenarios are standalone because their C++ scenario functions construct and compare multiple parent and child container families in one behavioral case.

 ### Registration Mode